Running Addiction: 7 Signs You Are Addicted To Running

 If you continually increase your running frequency, distance, or duration, even if it harms your physical and emotional health, this could be a sign that you are addicted to running.

-If you have a coach or program and still feel the need to ramp up miles or efforts without a specific training purpose, you may want to consider if this is typical and healthy.
+If you have a coach or program and still feel the need to ramp up miles or efforts without a specific training purpose, you may want to consider whether this is typical and healthy.

 You may also find that you continually increase the intensity of your workouts, pushing yourself to your physical limits without regard for your health or well-being.